Protecting Your Home in Florida From Lightning Strikes

-Lightning strikes are a reality in North Florida, especially during our rainy, summer season.
+Lightning strikes are a danger in North Florida, especially during our rainy summer season.
 The power and fury of lightning storms unleashes as much as 100 million volts of electricity in a single bolt of lightning, according to State Farm Insurance.

 Lighting that hits your house directly can actually explode the concrete and bricks and tear through the chimney and roof, leading to an inferno as it sets off fires.
 What's more, lightning can get into your home through an antenna, satellite dish or weather vane, as well as cable or phone lines, so you have to stay on guard during dangerous weather.

-Practice common sense when there is a lighting storm, such as by going inside immediately, refraining from using a telephone connected to the landline and not washing dishes or your hands, since electricity can travel through water as well as pipes made of metal, as noted by Mother Earth News.
+Practice common sense when there is a lighting storm, such as by going inside immediately, refraining from using a corded telephone, and not washing dishes or your hands, since electricity can travel through water as well as pipes made of metal, as noted by the Centers for Disease Control and Prevention.

 Unplug Appliances and Electronics

 During a storm, go through your home, turning off all appliances as well as expensive electronics, such as computers and home audio/video entertainment systems.

 To protect items from being overwhelmed by a surge in power from a lightning strike, install surge protectors between the wall outlet to divert electrical spikes.

 Homeowners would do well to install air terminals, which are typically rods made from aluminum or copper and go on the roof to attract lighting during a storm instead of tearing through the roof.
 When you install air terminals, you will need to connect them to the ground using cables called primary conductors.